luisjotapepe/calculator/README.md

 * Build:

-From the home folder of the src code run the following scripts ``$ mkdir out``
+From the application home folder of the src code run the following scripts:

+``$ mkdir out``

 ``$ javac src/main/homework/*.java -d out/``